vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_card_mushroom.md

 ### Chips card

-Chips cards are small icon that indicates a status.\
+Chips cards are a small icon that indicates a status.
-In my example, I only show them, with a condition, when they are relative.

 #### CO2 colored icon indicator based on a number